AUGUSTA, Maine — EDITOR'S NOTE: The video above is from Sept. 17, 2021.

 Pursuant to DHHS rule (10-144 ch.
 258 § 2(C)(4)), DHHS has the authority to request this data.
 If DHHS or DOE does not receive the data, "we will be forced to notify the Attorney General’s Office and pursue the enforcement actions authorized pursuant to 22 M.R.S. § 804(2)."

-“Our school employees continue to face the challenges created by this ongoing pandemic with professionalism and grace, and I am pleased that so many have opted to keep themselves and their school communities safe by getting vaccinated,” Commissioner of Education Pender Makin said in a press release Wednesday.
+“Our school employees continue to face the challenges created by this ongoing pandemic with professionalism and grace, and I am pleased that so many have opted to keep themselves and their school communities safe by getting vaccinated,” Maine Commissioner of Education Pender Makin told NEWS CENTER Maine in early September.
 “I hope that by their example, others will be inspired to help protect the health and in-person learning of our students by reducing community transmission and getting vaccinated.”